Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 The following screenshots will walk you through:

-- installing our Security Onion ISO image.
+- installing our Security Onion ISO image
-- configuring for IMPORT.
+- configuring for IMPORT
-- logging into :ref:`soc`.
+- logging into :ref:`soc`
-- navigating to :ref:`grid` and importing a pcap or evtx file.
+- navigating to :ref:`grid` and importing a pcap or evtx file
-- reviewing data via :ref:`alerts`, :ref:`dashboards`, :ref:`hunt`, and :ref:`pcap`.
+- reviewing data via :ref:`alerts`, :ref:`dashboards`, :ref:`hunt`, and :ref:`pcap`

-After following the screenshots, you can skip to the :ref:`soc` section.

 Once you're comfortable with your IMPORT installation, then you can move on to more advanced installations as shown in the :ref:`architecture` section.